mumoshu/helmfile-gitops/PITCHME.md

 ---
 @title[Single Tool that is capable of both local development and remote production usages.]

+### Single Tool that is capable of both local development and remote production usages.

 ---
 @title[Design]

+## Design

 - [brigade](https://github.com/brigadecore/brigade)(an open, event-driven K8s scripting platform) as an universal workflow engine that runs both CI and GitOps/CD pipelines
 - [helmfile](https://github.com/roboll/helmfile) to declaratively manage all the apps on K8s